 Breast Augmentation – Three Dimensionsal (3-D) Imaging

-Dr. Kunkel was the first plastic surgeon in Tarrant County to use the Vectra XT system to help enhance patients’ understanding about breast augmentation and breast lift (mastopexy) surgery.
-This system has six cameras that simultaneously take photographs of the woman’s torso.
+Dr. Kunkel was the first plastic surgeon in Tarrant County to use the Vectra XT 3-d imaging system.
+This system has six cameras that take photographs of a woman’s torso.
 The device software takes the data from the six photographs and creates a three dimensional image of the chest.
 This 3-d image may be rotated in all directions, allowing visualization of the torso from angles that are almost impossible to view even in a mirror.

 Three Dimensional Imaging for Breast Augmentation and Breast Lift